grisov/NVDA_Volume_Adjustment/README.md

 ## Change log

+### Version 1.3.4
+* the add-on has been tested for compatibility with NVDA 2023.1.

 ### Version 1.3.3
 * the add-on has been tested for compatibility with NVDA 2022.1;
 * added a set of functions to control the volume level of each channel of audio devices;